Input Files

 Miscellaneous

-• Green Circle EFERMI: VASP recommends generally just setting this to MIDGAP.
+• Yellow Square EFERMI: VASP recommends generally just setting this to MIDGAP.
 That will yield slightly more consistent Fermi energies (and, as a result, band gaps) but otherwise changes nothing.

 • Rule of thumb: Always set this to MIDGAP to make your life easier if you are using VASP 6.4+.